JackDyre/spotify-file-storage/README.md

 python write.py
 ```

-Will open a file dialogue for you to select a file, then reads and converts the binary of the file to Spotify tracks.
+Will open a file dialog for you to select a file, then reads and converts the binary of the file to Spotify tracks.
 Will store the file metadata and the playlist IDs of all of the playlists that contain the contents of the file.
 As long as the content playlists exist, the header playlist is the only one that you need to keep track of.

 ### `read.py`